chianti-atomic/ChiantiPy/docs/source/getting_started.rst

   matplotlib qt

-if you are using Qt4 or Qt5
+if you are using Qt5

 If you choose to use a GUI backend other than that used for matplotlib, then in an IPython or a Jupyter command the following magic commands are also available to start the backend:

 ::

   %gui qt
-  %gui wx

 ChiantiPy has mostly been tested with the Qt5 backend for Matplotlib and using the ChiantiPy Qt5 widgets.